Andrei0872/my-dev-notes/notebooks/rxjs.md

 - `subscribe()`
 - tells the observable that someone wants to know about its values
 - connects _observer_ with _observable_
+- what starts a stream execution

+### Stream

+* sequence of data elements which are available over time

 ---